hsph-bst236/HW10/README.md

 ## Part (e)
 Train the CFM model on the MNIST dataset using the code provided.
 Again, expect approximately 30 minutes per epoch on CPU.
 You will need to make a `flow_plots` directory for the figures to save.

+Compare the results from DDPM and Flow matching.
+Comment on the differences between these two results.